Do I need to purchase tickets in advance? Can I pay with cash?

 How much walking does the tour involve?
 What is the pace like?

 Tours last approximately 3-3.5 hours and cover less than 2 miles.
-While we will be on our feet most of the time, we will be sitting at five of the tasting locations for a combined total of approximately 45 minutes or so.
+While we will be on our feet most of the time, we will be sitting at several if not all of the tasting locations for a combined total of approximately 45 minutes or so.
 We walk at a moderately casual pace, stopping frequently at tasting locations and neighborhood sites.

 How much food is served on the tour?